jesse-ai/docs/docs/docs/getting-started/docker.md

 The video also covers enabling code intellisense in VSCode which is a great tool for faster development.
 :::

-::: tip
+::: tip Kubernetes
-If you're interested in running Jesse with Kubernetes and Helm, check out the community maintained repository at [jesse-chart](https://github.com/TrianaLab/jesse-chart).
+If you're interested in running Jesse with Kubernetes and Helm instead of Docker, check out the community maintained repository at [jesse-chart](https://github.com/TrianaLab/jesse-chart).
 :::

 ## Install Docker